-What is RNA interference (RNAi)?
+What is RNAi?

 RNAi is a biological process that occurs naturally within our cells to help regulate gene expression.
 The mechanism by which RNAi mediates its biological function is specific targeting of messenger RNA (mRNA) molecules, which carry the instructions cells need to make proteins out of the genetic manual encoded in our DNA.

-Our short interfering RNA (siRNA) therapeutics are synthetic molecules that harness this cellular process to silence the expression of disease-associated genes in a highly specific manner.
+Our siRNA therapeutics are synthetic molecules that harness this cellular process to silence the expression of disease-associated genes in a highly specific manner.
 An siRNA medicine designed to target a specific gene will, as part of an RNA-induced silencing complex (RISC), bind to its target mRNA and trigger its degradation.
 As a result, no disease-associated protein will be produced in the cell.

 This cell type specificity spares other cell types in the body and ensures that therapeutic levels of the therapeutic reach target cells.
-Our siRNA medicines also incorporate optimised chemistries to maximise their therapeutic activity and, together with GalNAc, enable subcutaneous administration.
+Our siRNA medicines also incorporate optimised chemistries to maximise their therapeutic activity and, together with GalNAc-conjugation, enable subcutaneous administration.